giventofly/freshrss-comicsinfeed/README.md

 # FreshRSS - "Comics in Feed" extension

-This FreshRSS extension allows you to directly enjoy the [The awkward yeti](https://theawkwardyeti.com/) and [Buttersafe](https://www.buttersafe.com/) comics within your FreshRSS installation.
+This FreshRSS extension allows you to directly comics like [The awkward yeti](https://theawkwardyeti.com/), [Buttersafe](https://www.buttersafe.com/) and more comics within your FreshRSS installation.

 To use it, upload the ```freshrss-comicsinfeed``` directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.